s-p-a-r-k/HackUST/README.md

 Importing of more data to get more accurate surge regions, currently is just used fixed data

-#Created By
+## Created By
-John Lin - Georgia Tech
+John Lin - Georgia Tech </br>
-Suyoung Park - Georgia Tech
+Suyoung Park - Georgia Tech </br>
-Paulina Babiak - Columbia
+Paulina Babiak - Columbia </br>
-Edmund Pan - University of Virginia
+Edmund Pan - University of Virginia </br>
-Saejin Jang - Pohang University of Science and Technology
+Saejin Jang - Pohang University of Science and Technology </br>